bubble501/CLOModel/CLOModelV2/Build Instructions.markdown

 <li>BOOSTPATH - Path to the boost folder of the Boost C++ library. (e.g. C:\Boost\Boost-1.57)</li>
 <li>KDCHARTPATH - Path to the include folder of the KDChart library. (e.g. C:\KDAB\KDChart-2.5.1)</li>
 <li>QUAZIPPATH - Path to the include folder of the Quazip library. (e.g. C:\Quazip)</li>
-<li>ZLIBPATH - Path to the include folder of the zlib library. (e.g. C:\Zlib)</li></ul>
+<li>ZLIBPATH - Path to the include folder of the zlib library. (e.g. C:\Zlib)</li>
+<li>SIMSTRINGPATH - Path to the include folder of the simstring library. (e.g. C:\simstring-1.0)</li></ul>
+To build the Installer you'll need to define these additional variables:
+<ul><li>QTPATH - Path to the include folder of the Qt Libraries. (e.g. C:\Qt5\5.3\msvc2013)</li></ul>
 ## Visual Studio
 [Download](http://www.qt.io/download-open-source) and install the Qt Visual Studio Addin.<br/>
 [Download](http://wixtoolset.org/) and install WiX Toolset<br/>
 Open the solution file.<br/>
 Build the projects individually (Do not use "Build Solution" as it will incur in a race condition an possibly fail).
 ## Documentation
 To generate the library documentation use the [Doxigen](www.doxygen.org) toolset.
-Just open the .doxyfile file included using doxywizard.exe
+Just open the .doxyfile file included using doxywizard.exe.<br/>
+You'll need to generate the .Net documentation before building the Installer otherwise it will fail.